Andrewstahl/phase-1-final-project/README.md

 This is the repository of my Phase 1 final project for Flatiron School.

+## Goal
+The goal of this project is leverage my knowledge in HTML, CSS, JavaScript, and APIs to create a single-page application.

+## Project Overview
+This page prompts the user to pick a US holiday and year from dropdowns.
+Once they submit, they will see which day that

+I have chosen two open source APIs to complete this

 ## Outline of Responsibilities
 For this project, we are going to using the [Nager.Date API](https://date.nager.at) to pull in a list of US public holidays.
 The single-page application will allow the user to pick.